samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Local server verified stable on port 5000 with HTTP 200
 - ✅ Database connectivity confirmed and operational
 - ✅ Application fully functional and ready for production traffic
+- ✅ Fixed database connection issues with HTTP adapter
-- ✅ Deployment testing completed - application accessible and responding
+- ✅ Application now responding correctly on localhost
+- ✅ Ready for immediate deployment to resolve site loading issues

 - ✅ Migrated from Supabase to PostgreSQL with Drizzle ORM
 - ✅ Implemented custom authentication system with sessions